GeminiDRSoftware/DRAGONS/geminidr/interactive/INTERACTIVE.md

 These are random notes on things that it is useful to be aware of.

-The bokeh UI runs on a specific port.
-It is not currently possible to run multiple interactive bokeh UIs at the same time.

 The slider/textbox combinations in the `build_*` methods infer if they are working with `float` or `int` data based on the initial value.
 If you call the helper with a starting value of `1`, it will assume it should only